top of page

 At the heart of The Nutrition Kitchen is a simple idea; food can transform lives.

-This project brings together kids, teens, families and the wider community to learn real-world food skills, growing, cooking and nourishing that can evolve into real careers, while also building resilience, confidence and connection.
+This project brings together kids, teens, elderly, families and the wider community to learn real-world food skills, growing, cooking and nourishing that can evolve into real careers, while also building resilience, confidence and connection.

 Starting with a localised pilot, we bring together farming, nutrition, cooking and community leadership to create a model that: